Six Flags America: Wild World

 In 1985, the rides were therefore brought back out of storage.
 That year, Wild World's management wanted to build a major wooden rollercoaster for the park in the 1986 season, but the costs were too high.
 There was widespread opposition to the plan from the surrounding community.
-In addition to adding a roller coaster, the park intended to add a 3000 seat amphitheater, and an overnight campground for guests.
+In addition to adding a roller coaster, the park intended to add a 3000-seat amphitheater, and an overnight campground for guests.

-At the time, Knoebels park (in Pennsylvania) had acquired a used rollercoaster called the Phoenix, from a defunct park in Texas.
-Wild World's management team began looking for a used coaster for Wild World.

-Paragon Park closed at the end of 1984.
-The Giant Coaster, which had operated there since 1917, was put up for sale.
-During the spring of 1985, Wild World bought the old wooden coaster, rebranding it The Wild One and rebuilding the ride in an area of the former animal park.
-The coaster opened for the spring of 1986 to very positive public reviews.
+At the time, Knoebels (amusement park in Pennsylvania) had acquired a used rollercoaster, Phoenix, from a defunct park in Texas; Wild World's management team was inspired and began looking for a used coaster for Wild World.
+With Massachusetts' Paragon Park closing at the end of 1984, their "Giant Coaster", which had operated since 1917, was for-sale; in the spring of 1985, Wild World acquired the old PTC coaster, rebranding it "The Wild One" and placing it in an area of the former animal park.
+The coaster opened in the spring of 1986 to very positive public reviews.
 A kiddie coaster was added to the park at the same time.